AlexParovozoff/django-pushapp/README.rst

 Python 3 support
 ----------------

-django-push-notifications is fully compatible with Python 3.
+django-pushapp is fully compatible with Python 3.